 I wholeheartedly agree with Ritsen that you deliver purpose because you believe in it.
 And yes it often comes with challenges.
 Not every purpose driven decision has an instant positive business case.
 The investments required tend to take time to pay off.
 Nor is every purpose effective, or even justified.

-But, as much as I agree that 'purpose' shouldn't be driven purely by commercial aims, studies and examples increasingly tell us that it does boost profits and growth.
+But, as much as I agree that 'purpose' shouldn't be driven purely by the business case, studies increasingly show us that it does boost profits and growth.

 As long as the purpose and related impact initiatives are actually effective.
-And you ditch the old short term glasses.
+And you avoid the short term glasses.
 A Deloitte study tells us that purpose driven companies now grow three times faster than their peers.
 Not surprising, since customers and talented staff increasingly want to engage with companies with a positive impact on our world.
 Patagonia receives 9000 resumes for each vacancy.
-Tony’s Chocolonely’s gets a 25% referral rate.
+Tony’s Chocolonely’s gets a 19% referral rate.
 Something most companies can only dream off.

 One of the most convincing stories that illustrate it well is Unilever’s.
-I love this example, even though they’re nowhere near as far ahead on the sustainability journey as many other smaller companies.
-But compared to other big multinationals they have been hugely progressive.
+Even though they are not as far ahead on the sustainability journey as many other smaller companies, compared to other big multinationals they have been very progressive.
 And they proof the point that it pays off beautifully.
 Since Unilever started their sustainable living strategy in 2010 their revenue outgrew their competitors by 33 percent by 2017.
 70 Percent of this turnover growth came from their sustainable living brands.
 They were far more resilient and adaptable during the pandemic compared to their rivals, with more trust built up across their business and supply chains.
-Talking about wealth, over the last 7 years Unilever’s investors have seen a 400 percent higher return on their investment compared to investment in Unilever’s rival Kraft Heinz.
-Kraft Heinz, a company notorious for their lack of focus on sustainability and short term focus for quick financial gains, with an approach that an article in the Financial Times referred to as ‘killing the companies they buy by starving them from investment’.
+Over the last 7 years Unilever’s investors have seen a 400 percent higher return on their investment compared to investment in Unilever’s rival Kraft Heinz.
+Kraft Heinz is known to strip out costs, such as those related to sustainability efforts, for quick financial gains.
+An approach that an article in the Financial Times referred to as ‘killing the companies they buy by starving them from investment’.

 A new reality companies can no longer ignore if they want their business to flourish on the long term.
 But, does it mean they have to give up their drive for profits and wealth?

 Well ‘no’.
-In fact, my own research shows that those that have effective impact initiatives to realise their purpose (which isn’t always the case), and that have a good healthy drive to make profits at the same time, outperform their peers that lack this commercial focus.
-And not just in terms of building a strong financial platform to grow their business and impact.
+In fact, my research shows that those that have effective impact initiatives to realise their purpose, and that have a good healthy drive to make profits at the same time, outperform their peers that lack this commercial focus.
+And not only in terms of building a strong financial platform to grow their business and impact.
 But most interestingly, they achieve 300-400 percent higher success rates in terms of their impact.
 Like Ctalents, Brigade Bar & Bistro, and Goodwill Solutions who achieve a 70-90 percent success rate of getting talented people from marginalised backgrounds employed.
-The latter incidentally listed in the FTSE fastest growing companies in Europe in 2017.
+With the latter listed in the FTSE fastest growing companies in Europe in 2017.
 Their 70-90 percent success rate compares to 20-25 percent by many others with a similar aim but that lack certain commercial drivers.